Mansi242401/Portfolio/sql_intervieiw_case4.md

 SELECT
 DISTINCT r.Hotel_ID,
 r.Room_no,
+COALESCE (CAST(r.rent AS VARCHAR), 'Not available') AS rent     -- We are using CAST to change the data type of the column from 'INT' to 'VARCHAR' to make it compatible with the data type of 'Not available'
-COALESCE (CAST(r.rent AS VARCHAR), 'Not available') AS rent -- CASE WHEN r.rent IS NULL THEN 'Not available' ELSE CAST(r.rent AS VARCHAR) END AS rent FROM Rooms r, Hotel h
+-- CASE WHEN r.rent IS NULL THEN 'Not available' ELSE CAST(r.rent AS VARCHAR) END AS rent  -- same result can also be achieved using CASE statement
+FROM Rooms r, Hotel h
 WHERE h.[location] = 'City_B'
 AND h.Hotel_ID = r.Hotel_ID